Dry eye syndrome is a common condition in which the eyes are insufficiently lubricated due to an inadequate tear film.

 There are many different causes of dry eye.
 People usually begin experiencing symptoms as they age.
 It can result from certain medications, medical conditions and injuries.
 Dry eye tends to affect women more than men.
 Common causes of dry eye include the following:

-- Antihistamines, decongestants and blood-pressure medications
+- Antihistamines and some blood-pressure medications

 - Rheumatoid arthritis, Diabetes, Sjögren’s syndrome and thyroid disease